KhalfaniW/reactive-fun/README.md

 - time travel debugging

-- [x] serliziable inspectable state
+- [x] serializable inspectable state
 - easier testing
   - create tests easily printing out state and comparing it in future tests
-  - ability to inject into the middle of exection with mocks/spies and run test assertions in middle of program For example, you can check if 2 observables are completed and inspect the state a 3rd observable
+  - ability to inject into the middle of execution with mocks/spies and run test assertions in middle of program For example, you can check if 2 observables are completed and inspect the state a 3rd observable

 Maybe